olvid-io/Olvid-Bot-Protobuf/README.md

 ## Introduction

 Welcome to the Olvid Daemon gRPC API repository, part of the Olvid bots framework.
-If you're new here, consider starting with our [Quickstart page](https://doc.bot.olvid.io/quickstart).
+If you're new here, consider starting with our [Documentation](https://doc.bot.olvid.io).

 This repository contains `protobuf` files describing gRPC services implemented by the Olvid daemon.
 You can compile these files in any language using `protoc` or [buf](https://buf.build/) to interact with a daemon instance.